Make-School-Courses/DS-1.1-Data-Analysis/ReadMe.md

 ## Prerequisites

 Students must pass the following course and demonstrate mastery of its competencies:
-- CS 1.3: Core Data Structures & Algorithms
+- CS 1.2: How Data Structures Work

-## Learning Objectives (Topics)

-This course will focus on the following topics:
-- Cleaning or "wrangling" poorly structured or "dirty" data sets
-- Data analysis and conditional probability
-- Data visualization and communication strategies
-- Descriptive statistics: measures of center, measures of spread
-- Statistical distributions, and the Central Limit Theorem

 ## Learning Outcomes (Competencies)

 By the end of this course, students will be able to:
 - Use industry-standard libraries (Pandas and NumPy) to clean and preprocess a dataset
-- Describe and implement a plan for finding and dealing with null values, outliers, and other problems in a data set
+- Describe and implement a plan for finding and dealing with null values, outliers, and other problems in a dataset
-- Explain the Central Limit Theorem, and why it is important in statistical learning
+- Explain the central limit theorem and why it is important in statistical analysis
 - Use statistical methods to calculate a z-score, then interpret and explain what it means